 NAIL ART FOR TEENS

-Teen girls who like to have glam nails over the holidays will love this set of press-on, hand-painted nails by Exquisite Digits Beauty.
+Teen girls who like to have glam nails over the holidays will love this set of press-on, hand-painted Christmas nails.
 They come with everything needed to create a professional look that lasts for a few days, and you can also order nail glue if your teenager wants to make them last that bit longer.

 GIFTS FOR TEA-DRINKING TEENS